 Georgia Disability Requirements

-To meet the basic requirements for disability in Georgia, you need to expect to miss at least 12 months of work and be over the age of 18.
+To meet the basic requirements for disability after a car accident in Georgia, you need to expect to miss at least 12 months of work and be over the age of 18.
 Even in those scenarios, however, you may not be approved or receive the maximum amount possible through Social Security Disability benefits.

 Will You Be Out of Work for That Long?